sib-swiss/git-training/exercises/exercises_advanced_topics.md

 With so many epic quotes to chose from, it a real shame we can chose only 3...
 But wait - Git has a solution for us: **branches** ! 🌱

-1. Create an alternate branch named `second_choice` at the point in history where the `my_quotes.md` file was still empty and switch to it.
+1. Create an alternate branch named `second-choice` at the point in history where the `my_quotes.md` file was still empty and switch to it.
 Verify that `my_quotes.md` does indeed not contain any quotes.